 Observations - Nine observations exist and include everything that must be monitored for the module to make a safe landing, such as distance and speed.

-Reward Variables - The reward variables for the model are defined as remaining fuel, distance from the target, whether the module landed safely or crashed, throttle direction, and velocity.
+Metrics - The metrics for the model are defined as remaining fuel, distance from the target, whether the module landed safely or crashed, throttle direction, and velocity.

 Actions - This model contains three decision points (X, Y, or Z thrusters) with three possible actions to control the throttles.